-A revised version of the Stockton CMP 2020 will include the Evaluation of these four schemes and will also extend the geographical area covered by the Stockton CMP 2020 to include the northern end of Stockton Beach from Meredith Street to the Port Stephens Local Government Area boundary, as shown on the map.
-The land to the north of Meredith Street is owned and managed by Defence Housing Australia, Hunter Water, Crown Land and the Department of Communities and Justice, and we’re working closely with these stakeholders.
+CN is currently preparing an Extended Stockton Coastal Managment Program which broadens the geographical area covered by the Stockton Coastal Management Program 2020 to include the northern end of Stockton Beach from Meredith Street to the Port Stephens Local Government Area boundary, as shown on the map.
+The land to the north of Meredith Street is owned and managed by Defence Housing Australia, Hunter Water, Crown Land and the Department of Communities and Justice, and CN is working closely with these stakeholders.

 | || |

-The revision of the Stockton Coastal Management Program 2020 will follow a five-stage process directed under the Coastal Management Act 2016.
+The development of a Coastal Management Program follows a five-stage process directed by the Coastal Management Act 2016.